 ML-11 Within the Morris-Russell Lake secondary plan area, it shall be the intention of Council not to consider any new development on lands zoned CDD unless serviced with both central sewer and water services.
-It shall be the intention of Council to include all undeveloped lands within the Morris-Russell Lake secondary plan area within a municipal development (service) boundary (Map 90).
+It shall be the intention of Council to include all undeveloped lands within the Morris-Russell Lake secondary plan area within a municipal development (service) boundary (Schedule "B" - Service Requirement Map of the Regional Subdivision By-law (RC-Mar 5/19; E-Apr 6/19)).